-Key Initiatives Resources (annual) Impact achieved this year Aboriginal background loading \$49000 of RAM Aboriginal Background funding supporting the employment of Aboriginal student learning support officer.
-Aboriginal SLSO confident in work with reading support packages from corporate units.
+Key Initiatives Resources (annual) Impact achieved this year Aboriginal background loading \$53814 of RAM Aboriginal Background funding supporting the employment of Aboriginal student learning support officer.
+Funding Sources: • Aboriginal background loading (\$53 814.00) Aboriginal SLSO confident in work with reading support packages from corporate units.
 Ongoing focus for stage 2 students.
 PLPs reflect ongoing differentiation and modified throughout the year.
 Aboriginal leadership development needs to explore higher learning, looking for options.
 Cultural camp an annual activity for Aboriginal students.
 Quality Teaching, Successful Students (QTSS) .5 teaching position equating to \$54000 funded through QTSS in addition to further RAM equity support.
-Student achievement was improved upon through the implementation of Boost program in all classes across the school.
+Funding Sources: • Quality Teaching, Successful Students (QTSS) (\$54 000.00) Student achievement was again improved upon through the implementation of Boost program in all classes across the school.
 Reading assessment indicates increased levels of students who were identified through the program delivery of intense support injection.
-Socio-economic background \$130000 of funding used from RAM equity funding.
-The school has solidified benefitted from our structure of support with student achievement again increasing across the school by the implementation of the Boost program.
+Socio-economic background \$79641 of funding used from RAM equity funding.
+Funding Sources: • Socio-economic background (\$79 641.00) The school has solidified benefited from our structure of support with student achievement again increasing across the school by the implementation of the Boost program.
 Continuing implementation of the kids matter program the school has seen an overall decrease in behaviour incidents and evidence in student ability to self regulate in social play.
 The school had developed a consistent approach to student welfare and appropriate expectations.
-Support for beginning teachers \$82000 of beginning teachers allocation that was carried over from 2018 and joined with 2019.
-Smoother transition of teacher progression within the school through their contribution to corporate programming and this allows the beginning teacher better understanding in relation to the running of the school and its systems.
+Support for beginning teachers Beginning teacher funds carried from previous years were utilised in additional staff purchase to facilitate grade reflection release ensuring mentoring of new staff from experienced teachers.
+Funding Sources: Support for beginning teachers (\$28 000.00) Smoother transition of teacher progression within the school through their contribution to corporate programming and this allows the beginning teacher better understanding in relation to the running of the school and its systems.
 Through supervised instruction our new teachers have better student management strategies through the process developed by mentoring.
 Many of the beginning teachers are now concluding their additional hours and are moving towards being instrumental with school program implementation.
 Many have already started to show leadership capabilities within their teams and readily take on new challenges and roles.